 Wouldn’t it be better to find ways to resolve conflicts and restore peace?

 I think we can all agree that life is challenging enough without getting involved in strives that don’t have to happen in the first place.
 When you sense that a conflict is about to occur, it’s best to stop it in it’s tracks before it creates an unnecessary wedge between you and someone else.
 This article will tell you how to get to the root of the problem while striving to maintain or restore the peace.

 Before you can resolve conflicts and restore peace, you have to find out why the other person is upset with you.
 Only after finding why they are upset with you will you be able to get to the root cause of the issue.

 And when you ask them why they’re upset, you have to decide whether you’re going to ask them directly or indirectly.
 If the person is someone who likes to hear things as they are and they don’t get offended easily, you should go ahead and ask them directly.
 But if they’re like most people, they would probably feel uncomfortable with such a confrontation and will view your inquiry as being negative in tone.
-That is why it’s usually a good idea to ask indirectly.
+That is why when restoring peace is your desired outcome, it’s usually a good idea to ask indirectly.

 Here are some indirect ways of stating it: